-The main non-financial objective of the Sub-Fund is to invest in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100).
-An adjusted minimum ESG score of 30/100 applies to companies incorporated in non-OECD countries.
+The main non-financial objective of the Sub-Fund is to invest, on a long basis, in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100).